Creating a WalT image from scratch

 This will work only if the image provides an executable file at

-If the image provides an executable command /bin/walt-reboot
+If the image provides an executable command /bin/walt-reboot, then

 this command will be called when (soft-)rebooting the node.